reproducing-research-projects/BugsInPy/report/meat.md

 BugsInPy is intended to be used by researchers to develop and evaluate software testing and debugging tools for Python on a diverse set of real-world bugs from multiple projects.
 This can help to ensure that the tools are effective in detecting real-world bugs.

+BugsInPy is used in many software engineering studies \cite{mukherjee_fixing_2021, smytzek_sflkit_2022, hirsch_systematic_2022, lukasczyk_empirical_2023, akimova_survey_2021}.
+Researchers and practitioners have leveraged the dataset to investigate different aspects of bug detection, fixing, and software reliability.
+BugsInPy has become an great resource for advancing the field of software engineering and fostering innovation in bug detection and fixing techniques.

 The BugsInPy dataset contains a variety of information about each bug, including:

 - A buggy commit